Daniel Ortega: In opposition (1990–2007)

+Daniel Ortega delivering a speech on February 26, 1990, at the Omar Torrijos Non-Aligned Movement Plaza in Managua, following the previous day's electoral defeat.

 In the 1990 presidential election, Ortega lost his reelection bid to Violeta Barrios de Chamorro, his former colleague in the junta.
 Chamorro was supported by the US and a 14-party anti-Sandinista alliance known as the National Opposition Union (Unión Nacional Oppositora, UNO), an alliance that ranged from conservatives and liberals to communists.
 She ran an effective campaign, presenting herself as the peace candidate and promising to end the US-funded Contra War if she won.
 Ortega campaigned on the slogan, "Everything Will Be Better", and promised that, with the Contra war over, he could focus on the nation's recovery.
 Contrary to what most observers expected, Chamorro shocked Ortega and won the election.
 Chamorro's UNO coalition garnered 54% of the vote, and won 51 of the 92 seats in the National Assembly.
 Immediately after the loss, the Sandinistas tried to maintain unity around their revolutionary posture.
 In Ortega's concession speech the following day he vowed to keep "ruling from below" a reference to the power that the FSLN still wielded in various sectors.
 He also stressed his belief that the Sandinistas had the goal of bringing "dignity" to Latin America, and not necessarily to hold on to government posts.
 In 1991, Ortega said elections were "an instrument to reaffirm" the FSLN's "political and ideological positions", and also "confront capitalism".
 However, the electoral loss led to pronounced divisions in the FSLN.
 Some members adopted more pragmatic positions, and sought to transform the FSLN into a modern social democratic party engaged in national reconciliation and class cooperation.
 Ortega and other party insiders found common ground with the radicals, who still promoted anti-imperialism and class conflict to achieve social change.

 Possible explanations for his loss include that the Nicaraguan people were disenchanted with the Ortega government as well as the fact that already in November 1989, the White House had announced that the economic embargo against Nicaragua would continue unless Violeta Chamorro won.
 Also, there had been reports of intimidation from the side of the contras, with a Canadian observer mission stating that 42 people were killed by the contras in "election violence" in October 1989.
 This led many commentators to assume that Nicaraguans voted against the Sandinistas out of fear of a continuation of the contra war and economic deprivation.